Kiama is a Scala library for language processing including attribute grammars, term rewriting, abstract state machines and pretty printing.

 The tree relation approach brings a disciplined approach to programs that combine attribution and rewriting.
 In Kiama 1.x you had to be very careful if you rewrote an AST and then wanted to perform attribution on it.
 Because the old and new ASTs could share nodes, it was not always clear what the appropriate value of an attribute should be.
 E.g., imagine that the depth of a node changes.
 The safest way out was to clear the attribute values before computing any in the new AST, which was a brute force solution and didn’t allow you to go back and access attributes on the old AST.

-In Kiama 2.x you are forced to use a Tree
+In Kiama 2.x you are forced to use a Tree value to access the AST structure (other than children).
+Hence

-for the old AST and another one for the new AST
+you can have a Tree for the old AST and another one for the new AST and can perform

 well-defined attribution on either whenever you want.
 In a future version of Kiama we plan to support some form of

-incremental computation of attributes where Tree
+incremental computation of attributes where Tree relations overlap.

 To make rewriting a little easier than before, it is no longer necessary to clone nodes when rewriting to avoid